Milad-Mirnajafi/Milad-Mirnajafi/README.md

 - 👋 Hi, I’m @Milad-Mirnajafi
-- 👀 I’m interested in Data Scince & machine learninh
+- 👀 I’m interested in Operations Research & machine learninh
-- 🌱 I’m currently learning Operations Research
+- 🌱 I’m currently learning Data-Driven and distributionally Robust Optimization
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...